dcodesdev/rustfinity.com/challenges/constants/description.md

 - Define a constant named `MAX_SIZE` with a value of `100`.
 - Ensure that `MAX_SIZE` has the type `i32`.
 - Return the value of `MAX_SIZE` from the `main` function.
+- Remember that constants can only be defined at the global scope.
+You can not define them inside a function.

 ## Hints